 Rotate or not to rotate?

 It certainly does no harm if you swap crops, and it can be useful tool to keep the plants and soil healthier.
 But if that is the only solution to fight pest and diseases, without caring for soil it is destined to failure.
 And you can`t rotate plants like trees, shrubs and ornamental plants.
-I myself try not to grow same crop over and over in same area but I`m not fussed about it and do not follow any strict rotation regime.
+I myself try not to grow same food crop over and over in same area but I`m not fussed about it and do not follow any strict planting rotation regime.
 With small growing area to work with it is also impractical.
 My attitude is if you have healthy soil fed with organic feeds and lots of organic matter like compost or mulch, your plants will be more healthy and resilient to diseases and pest attacks.

 Of course nothing is 100% bulletproof and there are other reasons why plants can be affected like weather patters and unsuitable growing position/conditions etc.